-Commercial insurance policies protect businesses against a broad range of types of loss resulting from property damage and lawsuits.
-These causes of loss include but are not limited to fires that damage inventory, structures or equipment; customers injured in falls on the premises; theft of specialized equipment; and government restriction on access following a hurricane or other disaster.
+Commercial insurance policies protect businesses against a broad range of losses.
+These causes of loss include, but are not limited to, fires, hurricanes, theft, and customers injured in falls on the premises, to name just a few.
 If a business has proper commercial coverage and pursues a claim properly, the company can recover and restore normal business operations.
-This blog post provides suggestions for filing a commercial claim and obtaining a maximum recovery.
+This blog post provides suggestions for filing a commercial insurance claim and obtaining a maximum recovery.

 Notify Your Insurer Promptly: The insurer or agent will respond to your claim after you have notified the carrier of the loss.
 The insurer should dispatch an adjuster to inspect the premises.

 Summon Law Enforcement If Appropriate: If the insurance claim relates to a criminal act, such as theft or vandalism, a police report needs to be filed.
 Once the police report has been completed, the insured should contact the law enforcement agency and obtain the report.

 Construct an Inventory: Put together a detailed list of any inventory, equipment, or other property that is damaged, lost, or destroyed because of a covered peril.
 If you have invoices, credit card statements, copies of receipts, and other paperwork to substantiate your loss, this documentation should also be provided to the insurance carrier.

 Implement Measures to Mitigate Loss: Sometimes a catastrophe like a fire or hurricane can make it unsafe to access the premises.
 If it is safe to enter the damaged buildings, appropriate steps should be taken to prevent further loss.
 If tiles are blown off the roof in an intense storm, a tarp should be secured over the opening to prevent water damage to the interior of structures and property inside like machinery, supplies, and inventory.